 The government-wide financial statements are designed to provide readers with a broad overview of the District's finances in a manner similar to a private-sector business.
-As noted previously, the government-wide financial statements include actuarial assumptions to determine long-term liabilities for pensions and OPEB's and may change significantly if assumptions change.
+As noted previously, the government-wide financial statements include actuarial assumptions to determine long-term liabilities for pensions and the total OPEB liability and may change significantly if assumptions change.